BUS4498/BUS4498_Team_Build/templates/BUS4498_SKILL_Template.md

 ## Gotchas

 <!--
-Record non-obvious corrections discovered while doing and testing the task.
-Each Gotcha should tell the user what can go wrong and what to do instead.
+Record important non-obvious rules, exceptions, conflicts, or assumptions that are grounded in the assigned scenario or policy.
+If the materials do not resolve an issue, label it as an open question rather than inventing a rule.
 -->

-- **[Non-obvious issue]:** [What to do instead and how the team discovered it]
+- **[Non-obvious issue]:** [What to do and the scenario or policy basis]
-- **[Non-obvious issue]:** [What to do instead and how the team discovered it]
+- **[Non-obvious issue]:** [What to do and the scenario or policy basis]

 ## Supporting Files